-- 1. Sites with a Final Determination that the site is not contaminated or a numerical-based Certificate of Compliance if the site: - a. has no new contamination associated with it since the certification document was issued; - b. has soil at depths greater than 3 m that meets the CSR land use standards applicable to the receiving site; - c. has soil and vapour quality that meets the current standards; and - d. has soil and vapour quality less than the CSR land use standards applicable to the receiving site.
+- 1. Sites with a Final Determination that the site is not contaminated or a numerical-based Certificate of Compliance if the soil to be relocated from the site: - a. has no new contamination caused since the certification document was issued; and - b. has no soil and vapour at concentrations exceeding the current CSR land use standards applicable to the receiving site (including soil at depths greater than 3 m).

-- 2. Soil leaving sites that are authorized soil treatment facilities if these facilities have notice, sampling/analysis and storage requirements in a waste discharge authorization. - 3.
-Quarries with a CSR Schedule 2 use if they have a Mines Act Permit and if the Schedule 2 use has not impacted the quarried material leaving the site. - 4.
-Sites with a CSR Schedule 2 use that temporarily store soil if the soil stored onsite was already sampled/analyzed at the CSR Schedule 2 use site of origin or did not originate from a CSR Schedule 2 use site and has not been impacted by the Schedule 2 use on the temporary storage site.
+- 2. Soil leaving sites that are authorized soil treatment facilities if: - a. these facilities have soil sampling, analysis and storage requirements, that are consistent with soil relocation requirements, in an EMA waste discharge authorization; and - b. the EMA waste discharge authorization requirements have been met. - 3.
+Quarries with a CSR Schedule 2 use if: - a. the site has a Mines Act Permit; and - b. the CSR Schedule 2 use has not contaminated the quarried material leaving the site. - 4.
+Transitory sites with a CSR Schedule 2 use that store soil if: - a. the soil stored onsite was already sampled at and analyzed from the CSR Schedule 2 use site of origin or the soil stored onsite did not originate from a CSR Schedule 2 use site; and - b. the soil has not been contaminated by the CSR Schedule 2 use on the transitory site.

-Note that the soil relocation requirements in EMA and the CSR still apply for sites that are exempt from this protocol.
-Copies of certification documents and qualified professional assurance with respect to the above exemptions must be provided with the Soil Relocation Notification form.
+The soil relocation notice requirements in EMA and the CSR still apply for sites that are exempt from this protocol.
+Copies of certification documents (i.e., numerical-based Certificate of Compliance and Final Determination the site is not contaminated) and qualified professional assurance with respect to the above exemptions must be provided with the Soil Relocation Notification form.